rossmclendon/rossmclendonphotography/_portfolios/2020-01-01-Real-Estate.md

 ![]({{ site.baseurl }}/images/portfolio/realestate/Exterior_1500.jpg)

 In the age of smartphone snaps, quality images of your property can set your listing apart from the others.
+[Contact me]({{ site.baseurl }}/contact) to inquire about my availability to make images which will make your listing stand out!

 Here are some examples of my real estate work.